nicofirst1/MAS-Traffic-Control/Journal.md

 We can either import map with [OpenStreetMap](https://github.com/flow-project/flow/blob/master/tutorials/tutorial06_osm.ipynb) or create a custom one with [Scenario](https://github.com/flow-project/flow/blob/master/tutorials/tutorial05_scenarios.ipynb).

-- Starting with a custom grid map
+- Starting with a custom grid map [X]
-    - Define right privilege []
+- Importing scenario from openmap [X]
-- Importing scenario from openmap
+- Use lust scenario without traffic lights [X]

 #### Premade netwroks
 We can import a pre-made network as in [tutorial 4](FlowMas/Tutorials/4_ImportedMap.py), here's a list: